mawillcockson/font-resize.nvim/README.md

       -- The amount by which to increase and decrease the font size each time a -- keybind is pressed or a :FontSizeUp / :FontSizeDown command is called step_size = 1,
-      -- Sets whether to print a message each time the font is resized -- NOTE: it does not matter if rcarriga/nvim-notify is installed or not, this -- is a global flag to enable ANY notifications or not -- By default, this will enable notifications only if a plugin called -- `notify` is available
+      -- Sets whether to print a message each time the font is resized or reset -- NOTE: it does not matter if rcarriga/nvim-notify is installed or not, this -- is a global flag to enable ANY notifications or not -- By default, this will enable notifications only if a plugin called -- `notify` is available
-      notifications = pcall(require, "notify"),
+      -- Should be set to `true` or `false` if set at all notifications = pcall(require, "notify"),
       -- The value to reset the font to in case something goes wrong, or the -- reset keybind or function is used.
+      -- By default, this records the value of the `guifont` option when the -- plugin is first loaded
-      -- This should be a valid value to pass to the set_font_function() -- (e.g. "Consolas:h12")
+      -- This should be set to a valid value to pass to the set_font_function() -- (e.g. "Consolas:h12")
       default_guifont = vim.o.guifont,
       -- The function to use to change the font.
 Takes a single argument that's